 Arizona has laws that define domestic violence, and dictates what penalties apply in each case.
 It is important to contact a criminal defense attorney knowledgeable about Arizona Domestic Violence law so that you understand how Arizona legally views these crimes.
-If you are victim of domestic violence, or if you have been accused to if, seek the legal representation of an attorney who can protect your rights and make certain your rights are protected.
+If you are victim of domestic violence, or if you are accuse of, seek the legal representation of an attorney who can protect your rights.

 Arizona Domestic Violence Law

 Domestic violence is a serious offense, and is not uncommon in Arizona.
 According to Arizona state law, a dangerous act committed against another person is considered domestic violence when

 - The victim is a child residing in the same household as the accused.

 - An accused and the victim are married

 - The accused and the victim have a child with each other

 - The accused or the victim is pregnant (with the other’s child)